homermultitext/hmt-editors-guide/markdown/0-transcription.md

-# Tier 1: Transcription
+# Tier 1: Diplomatic transcription

-The transcription tier handles issues of paleographic status.
-Is a reading clear?
-How do we transcribe the specific orthographic choices of the manuscript?
-What belongs in the text edition and what is recorded elsewhere.
+The first task of HMT editors is to transcribe the text as they read it on the manuscript.
+Editors must understand what belongs in a text edition, what character set to use in transcribing the text, and how to encode the paleographic status of a reading.

 ## What doesn't belong in a text edition?

-Text editions of the *Iliad* or scholia texts should not contain anything in the following categories:
+Text editions of the *Iliad* or scholia texts should *not* contain anything in the following categories:

 1.  critical signs: located next to the Iliadic lines in the Venetus A
 2.  connecting signs: sometimes written next to scholia and corresponding main text
 3.  metacomments: numerical or other symbolic notation that further explains the text (e.g. reordered lines)

 ## Orthography and digital character set

-Regarding the following issues of orthography, we have very specific conventions for how to display them in Unicode.
-These examples are unambiguous and therefore do require mark up.
-We do, however, want to be consistent in how we handle them in our editions.
+Texts should be transcribed using a specified subset of the Unicode character set.

 **accentuation and breathings**
 :	We record all accents and breathings as given in the manuscript (not "corrected" to modern usage).
 This category includes diaeresis, and markings for short or long vowel quantities (breve and macron).